-Needless to say, after the military I wanted to prove to the world, myself and more importantly my mother that I was a man.
+After the military, I wanted to prove to the world and, more importantly, my mother that I was a man.
 I wanted to show everyone I could fend for myself.

-What I didn’t know was that I was far different from the innocent child I once was.
-I had slowly been molded by wrong ideologies, false indoctrinations, and worldly desires.
+I didn’t know that I was far different from the innocent child I once was.
+Wrong ideologies, false indoctrinations, and worldly desires had slowly molded me.
 Mental and psychological disorders overtook me.
-My harsh environment, and lacking proper values and principles would eventually lead me to fall.
+My harsh environment and lacking proper values and principles would eventually lead me to fall.

 My corporate career started rather well.
 Soon, I realized that I had a natural gift talent for entrepreneurship.
 I found myself traveling the world, soliciting business ventures, and now in the illegal trade of uncut diamonds.
 Life was great.
 Glamorously good, I often thought to myself.

 I didn’t see that; obsession, greed, and self-gratification slowly became my friends.
 My life was dripping with materialism, sexual immorality, fornication, and worldly pleasures.
 Lies and hidden agendas became my second nature.

 I engaged in trade secrets and unlawful behavior, breaking every rule of moral virtue and godly principle just to close the next deal.

 In 1994, I made a decision that would completely ruin my life.
 I stole some money from an investor to purchase a parcel of illegal diamonds, which I sold on the international market and pocketed.